 HERITAGE DAY – An old-fashioned birthday party to commemorate Springville becoming a city.
 Held on a Saturday in mid-September in the center of town, enjoy an afternoon of free entertainment, booths, fun filled family activities and events.
 Buy penny candy with a unique, free Springville wooden nickel.
-The DUP Museum will be open and children can participate in pioneer games, make and take crafts, and other demonstrations.
-Old fashioned fun and birthday cake are all free to the public.
+Children can participate in games, make and take crafts, and other demonstrations.
+Old fashioned fun are all free to the public.
 Click here for more Heritage Day information.

 SAFE HALLOWEEN – Dress up and bring the kids to Trick-or-Treat along both sides of Main Street between Center Street and 400 South from 3 - 5 pm on Halloween afternoon.
 Sponsored by the Chamber of Commerce.
 Businesses located in other areas can contact the Chamber of Commerce in advance to be assigned a spot and participate.

 HOLIDAY DECORATION CONTESTS – Springville residents are invited to nominate yards with amazing holiday decorations during October and December.
 Nominate your own or a neighbor’s yard in Springville by emailing the name and address to the Recreation department.
 Judging takes place a few nights before the holiday.
 Winners receive an award sign placed in the yard, and the winning addresses will be posted on the city website for the public to know where to find some fantastic decorations.